adaptingadapting/Holberton-SpeedrunAllChecksPercent/vi/README.md

 task 5 is about exiting without saving, i think done with !q

 task 6 asks you to go to the start of the line, done with 0

+task 7 is about the end of the line, dont with $